turbokongen/hass-AMS/README.md

 Keep in mind, I am not a experienced programmer :)
 Enjoy

-Latest information about OBIS for all the meters: https://www.nek.no/info-ams-han-utviklere/
+Latest information about OBIS for all the norwegian meters: https://www.nek.no/info-ams-han-utviklere/ Latest information about swedish standard for AMS: https://www.energiforetagen.se/globalassets/energiforetagen/det-erbjuder-vi/kurser-och-konferenser/elnat/branschrekommendation-lokalt-granssnitt-v2_0-201912.pdf